LeidyGil/leidygil.github.io/SQL_English.md

 -- 3   Pedro   Lopez

 -- Exercise
--- Create an SQL query that shows all the data from the mentioned tables of people without a profession.
+-- Create an SQL query that shows all the data FROM the mentioned tables of people without a profession.
 SELECT *
 FROM personas pe LEFT JOIN profesion pr
 ON pr.id = pe.profesion_id
 WHERE pe.profesion_id IS NULL;

--- Right excluding join
+### Right excluding join
--- A right excluding join is a combination of right join with a WHERE clause to show records from the right table that do not have matches in the left table.
+-- A right excluding join is a combination of right join with a WHERE clause to show records FROM the right table that do not have matches in the left table.

 -- How does a right excluding join work?
 -- Right excluding join is very similar to Left excluding Join.